-Small areas of offsite drainage from the east drain into the property (see sheet C.1).
-These areas will be allowed to drain naturally and will not be diverted around the site.
-Once the pit is constructed offsite run-on will be allowed to enter the main pit.
+Small areas of offsite drainage from the east drain into the property (see sheet C.1) in the existing condition.
+These areas will be allowed to drain around the final pit with minimal ponding.
+Once the pit is constructed offsite run-on will not enter the main pit.